 In a world where widespread knowledge of where and how clothes are made exists, it would be unthinkable to describe a pair of viscose shorts as “woollen” because everybody would know at once that this was nonsense.
 Yet as long as there are enormous gaps between producers and consumers of clothes on the High Street, it is easy for misleading advertising campaigns to take hold in the public imagination.

-Everyone interested in raising public awareness about WOOL as a product is therefore working in some way to close the gap between its production and its consumers.
+Everyone interested in raising public awareness about wool as a product is therefore working in some way to close the gap between its production and its consumers.
 Strategies for doing this range from yarn businesses providing detailed information about where and how their yarns are produced, (like Blacker designs) through to companies who are building the traceability and sustainability of their products into the heart of their brand (like Finisterre).
-Also, an increasing number of innovative business models such as the CSA initiative at Juniper Moon Farm are emerging, where consumers are given a stake in the whole enterprise of fiber production, and and are involved in the life of the farm (through the amazing blog and sheep day events) as well as getting some yarn from the farm at the end of the year.
+Also, over the past few years we have seen new and innovative business models such as the CSA initiative pioneered by Juniper Moon Farm, where consumers were given a stake in the whole enterprise of fiber production, and involved in the life of the farm (through the amazing blog and sheep day events) as well as getting yarn from the farm at the end of the year.

-This evening I want to talk specifically about Rachael Matthews and Louise Harries at Prick Your Finger, and how they are closing the gap by contextualising their activities as a haberdashery within an active cultural programme which includes exhibitions, workshops, and large-scale artworks in which the public are nearly always encouraged to participate.
-The Prick Your Finger approach links WOOL with Art and with Culture, and many exhibitions and artworks instigated by Matthews and Harries underscore the power that we have to support WOOL in our actions and in the decisions we make each day.
+This evening I want to talk specifically about Rachael Matthews and Louize Harries of Prick Your Finger, and how their project, Prick Your Finger, closed the gap by contextualising their activities as a haberdashery within an active cultural programme that included exhibitions, workshops, and large-scale artworks in which the public were nearly always encouraged to participate.
+The Prick Your Finger approach linked wool with Art and with Culture, and many exhibitions and artworks instigated by Matthews and Harries underscored the power we have to support wool in our actions and in the decisions we make each day.